boostorg/website-v2/docs/popular_search_terms.md

 Once a term has been written to the database, it stays there until an admin removes it — even if Algolia stops returning it.
 That's intentional: a term that was popular and admin-approved last month is probably still relevant this month.
 Admins can spot stale rows by sorting by the "updated at" timestamp.

-Each weekly refresh **demotes** rows it didn't surface this run — their `rank` gets bumped past the live top-N so they sort below the fresh rows on the homepage.
-Demotion is additive: a row stale for one week sits just below the live block, a row stale for many weeks sinks further.
+Each weekly refresh **demotes** rows it didn't surface this run — they get re-packed into a contiguous band directly below the fresh top-N so they sort below the fresh rows on the homepage.
+The re-pack preserves recency order (a row that just fell off sits above one that's been stale for weeks) without letting ranks grow unbounded run over run.
 Pinned rows (rows with **Pinned?** ticked) are exempt and keep their curator-set rank.

 ## Schedule